 Coffee, Tea and Wine

 Old Town Portland’s Deadstock Coffee Roasters is a great spot to get a cup o’ joe — and soak up the sneaker culture that owner Ian Williams, a former sneaker designer, imbues throughout the space.
 You can’t buy sneakers here, but Williams is happy to recommend some of his favorite spots.
-West of Portland, Mamancy Tea Co. sells a curated collection of luxury teas, chocolate and fine goods from around the globe — all easy to order from the online store.
+West of Portland, Mamancy Tea & Chocolate sells a curated collection of luxury teas, chocolate and fine goods from around the globe — all easy to order from the online store.
 In North Plains, the tasting room at Abbey Creek Vineyard is decidedly hip-hop, with music, bold colors and a distinct swagger to the typically buttoned-up experience of wine tasting.
 Owner Bertony Faustin is known as the first Black winemaker in Oregon and produced the documentary “Red, White and Black” to inspire other people of color to pursue their entrepreneurial passions.